Sonoran-Software/Sonoran-Radio-Docs/developer-documentation/developer-documentation/stream-deck-api.md

 * Use channel IDs exactly as returned by the snapshot.
 * `transmit.tempChannel` and `transmit.ptt` should send both press and release phases.
 * Multi-channel commands should send `channelIds` as an array of numbers.
-* The FiveM relay does not need to translate command names or payload fields.
+* Your FiveM client does not need to translate command names or payload fields.
 Forward them exactly as documented.
+* The desktop app caches the most recent FiveM snapshot, so send `streamdeck_snapshot` whenever radio state changes inside the iframe.